Share this publication

-The celebration climaxes on the final night of carnival, Shrove Tuesday, which is the biggest party of them all It is the last chance to party before Lent begins and the party continues on until the early hours of Ash Wednesday.
+The celebration climaxes on the final night of carnival, Shrove Tuesday, which is the biggest party of them all and is the last chance to party before Lent begins.
+The party continues on until the early hours of Ash Wednesday.

 Burial of the Sardine

 The Burial of the Sardine, which is known as El Entierro de la Sardina in Spanish, is a unique funeral procession that was imported from Spain and takes place before the sunrise on Ash Wednesday.
 This ritual signifies the end of carnival for another year and the beginning of the penitential period Lent, during which Catholics will fast for forty days in preparation for Easter.

 A sardine effigy is carried in a tiny coffin in a procession by costumed mourners to a burial spot.
 People come to the parade dressed in black and mourn the sardine.
 Some really put on a great performances crying and screaming over the loss of the sardine.

 There are a few restaurants in town but for the most part you will probably eat street meat and other street food.
 It’s quick, abundant, cheap and won’t delay your partying too much.
 There are loads of street vendors around during carnival.

 Some delicious local food that you must try is the Sancocho which is a traditional soup that will help with the lingering hangover.
 Or another delicious Panamanian food is called Ropa Vieja.
 Carimanolas is a delicious breakfast meat pie, or try tostones a fried side dish.
 Or Carne Guisada which is another popular Panamanian food.